darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/snapshots.md

 Click the module's reset button to remove all existing snapshots.

+---

-_Note: Snapshots are retained for the duration of your darktable session.
+**Note:** Snapshots are retained for the duration of your darktable session.
 This means that you can also use snapshots to compare with a duplicate edit of the same image.
-Just navigate to that image and enable the snapshot view as normal._
+Just navigate to that image and enable the snapshot view as normal.

+---